deekshith0509/deekshith0509.github.io/README.md

  - [check my other Repos](https://github.com/deekshith0509/)
 ## Limitations

-Music-Player includes all the basic features a normal musicplayer possess,Due to the browser security policies and restrictions,Music-Player may not work as expected directly from online through github.So,Run it locally to experience it.
+Music-Player includes all the basic features,a normal musicplayer possess,Due to the browser security policies and restrictions,Music-Player may not work as expected directly from online through github.So,Run it locally to experience it.
     Besides Music-Player,There is also a conflict in the device-info retrieval code.Only due to the Browser browser Limitations......

 ## Deployment

- You can clone my repo for personal use.These files are made by the person from Authors.
+ You can clone my repo for personal use.These files are made by [me](https://github.com/deekshith0509/deekshith0509)

 ```bash
     pkg update && pkg upgrade -y